The Role of Video Data Analytics in Transportation

 Environments Where the Transportation Industry Needs Video Analytics

-The positive impacts of video analytics on transportation are many.
-Here are some examples of where video analytics is used in transportation currently and how this technology is improving their operations.
+Video analytics has many positive impacts on transportation.
+Here are some examples of areas in the transportation sector where video analytics currently finds popular usage and how the technology is improving their operations.

 Dashcams